cybertoothca/ember-cli-bootstrap3-popover/README.md

 * `twbs-popover` - an anchor element that will load a popover based on the supplied title and content attributes.
+* `twbs-popover.content` - a component you nest inside a `twbs-popover` that will generate the _content_ for the popover.
+* `twbs-popover.title` - a component you nest inside a `twbs-popover` that will generate the _title_ for the popover.

 ...and the following _mixins_: